erikavaris/tokenizer/README.md

 ## To Install

 Easy peasy, lemon squeezy.
-(I checked in a virtualenv, and it worked!).
+(I tested in a virtualenv, and it worked!).

 ```
 pip install git+https://github.com/erikavaris/tokenizer.git